-This study showed that prevalence of IBD (31.78%), visceral gout (16.82%), mycoplasmosis (10.28%) and Omphalitis (10.28%) were relatively higher in broiler than layer and sonali.
-These findings were agreed with the findings of Mamun et al. (14), Hassan et al. (16).
-But disagreed with the findings of Islam et al. (36), who documentd higher prevalence of IBD in sonali (37.5%) than broiler and layer.
-On the other hand, in layer, prevalence of ND (23.21%) and Colibacillosis (3.72%) were comparatively higher than both broiler and sonali chicken.
-Prevalence of Salmonellosis (3.72%) and Fowl cholera (2.58%) were higher in layer bird in compared to sonali bird.
-On the other hand, prevalence of Coli enteritis (2.01%) was higher in layer than broiler chicken.
-These findings were consistence with the findings of Mamun et al. (14), Rahman et al.(10) ; Hassan et al. (16), Islam et al. (36) from different parts of Bangladesh and from pakistan Abbas et al. (37).
+This study showed that the prevalence of IBD (31.78%), visceral gout (16.82%), mycoplasmosis (10.28%), and Omphalitis (10.28%) were relatively higher in broiler than layer and Sonali.
+These findings agreed with the findings of Mamun et al. (14), and Hassan et al. (16).
+But disagreed with the findings of Islam et al. (36), who documented a higher prevalence of IBD in Sonali (37.5%) broiler and layer.
+On the other hand, in the layer, the prevalence of ND (23.21%) and Colibacillosis (3.72%) were comparatively higher than both broiler and Sonali chicken.
+Prevalence of Salmonellosis (3.72%) and Fowl cholera (2.58%) were higher in layer birds compared to Sonali birds.
+On the other hand, the prevalence of Coli enteritis (2.01%) was higher in layer than in broiler chicken.
+These findings were consistent with the findings of Mamun et al. (14), Rahman et al.(10) ; Hassan et al. (16), Islam et al. (36) from different parts of Bangladesh and Pakistan Abbas et al. (37).
 In case of Sonali, prevalence of Coccidiosis (24.43 %) estimated as highest among all three types chicken, followed by IBD and Coccidiosis mixed infection (6.82%).
-This variation might be due to use of anticoccidial drug in feed of case broiler and layer.
-Zoonotic AI prevalence was 6.25% in sonali and it was higher than layer (2.58%) (Table 4 and 5).
+This variation might be due to the use of anticoccidial drugs in the feed of the case broiler and layer.
+Zoonotic AI prevalence was 6.25% in Sonali and it was higher than layer (2.58%) (Tables 4 and 5).
 These findings were consistence with the findings of previous studies ((14,16).
-The variation of different disease prevalence among chicken types in the study area might be due to improper vaccine usage, lower vaccination rate, vaccination failure, poor hygienic management, poor bio-security maintenance in the farm, chicken types itself, farmer unawareness about diseases etc.
+The variation of different disease prevalence among chicken types in the study area might be due to improper vaccine usage, lower vaccination rate, vaccination failure, poor hygienic management, poor bio-security maintenance in the farm, chicken types themselves, farmer unawareness about diseases, etc.

-Prevalence of IBD (31.78%) was estimated significantly highest among all diseases observed in broiler in the study area.
-These finding were congruent with the findings of previous studies from Bangladesh (10,14,22) and from India (38).
+The prevalence of IBD (31.78%) was estimated to be the highest among all diseases observed in broilers in the study area.
+These findings were congruent with the findings of previous studies from Bangladesh (10,14,22) and India (38).
 Prevalence for Omphalitis (58.82%) and Visceral gout (25.00%) followed by IBD (21.15%) and CRD (10.53%) were estimated as higher among all diseases found in broiler of 1-10 days, 11-20 days and 21-40 days ages, respectively (Table 3).
-Higher Omphalitis prevalence in chicks was supported by previous studies (8,13,34,39) and might be occur due to yolk sac infections rai et al. (34) and/or poor management of chicks Hussain et al. (39).
+Higher Omphalitis prevalence in chicks was supported by previous studies (8,13,34,39) and might occur due to yolk sac infections Rai et al. (34) and/or poor management of chicks Hussain et al. (39).
 Panigrahi et al. (41) reported occurrence of visceral gout in 1~10 days chicks were more common and it reduces with the advancement of age which support our findings.
-In current study, higher IBD prevalence was observed in 11-20 days age group broiler which correlates with the results of Sabuj et al. (34) and Rahman et al. (10) and might be due to lack of maternal antibody against virus, improper vaccination and incomplete bursal development (22).
-All ages broiler was susceptible to CRD and matches with the previous study findings (16,34) while disagree with Rahman et al. (10) who recorded no prevalence for 11-20 days birds.
+In the current study, higher IBD prevalence was observed in the 11-20 days age group broiler which correlates with the results of Sabuj et al. (34) and Rahman et al. (10) and might be due to lack of maternal antibodies against the virus, improper vaccination and incomplete bursal development (22).
+All ages broilers were susceptible to CRD, and this matches with the previous study findings (16,34) while disagreeing with Rahman et al. (10) who recorded no prevalence for 11-20 days birds.